- Course number

 - 0-59, F

 Any regrade requets or grading issues must be brought to the instructor’s attention within (1) week of the assignment being handed back for consideration.
+Any regrades will consider the entire assignment, and so your score may go up, stay the same, or go down.

 If you use GitHub.com, BitBucket, or any other cloud-hosted source code repository, you must ensure that it is not readable by anyone other than you (and/or your project partner for the projects).
 To help facilitate this, we will make available a “classroom” version of GitHub that you can optionally use that is free and defaults to private mode.